bonitasoft/bonita-doc/md/migrate-from-an-earlier-version-of-bonita-bpm.md

 `db.url=jdbc:mysql://localhost:3306/bonita_migration?allowMultiQueries=true`.
 :::

-5. If you use a custom Look & Feel, [export](managing-look-feel.md) it, and then [restore the default Look & Feel](managing-look-feel.md).
+1. If you use a custom Look & Feel, [export](managing-look-feel.md) it, and then [restore the default Look & Feel](managing-look-feel.md).
+1. If you use a Business data model that require to be redeployed (see [above](#bdm_redeploy)), you can pause the tenant so that as a tenant admin, you'll be able to redeploy the BDM on a paused tenant once migration is done.
-6. Stop the application server and database server.
+1. Stop the application server and the database server.
-7. **IMPORTANT:**
+1. **IMPORTANT:**
 [Back up your platform](back-up-bonita-bpm-platform.md) and database in case of problems during migration.
-8. Go to the directory containing the migration tool.
+1. Go to the directory containing the migration tool.
-9. Run the migration script:
+1. Run the migration script:
    * For version 1.x of the migration tool, run `migration.sh` (or `migration.bat` for Windows).
    * For version 2.x of the migration tool, go to the `bin` directory and run the migration script for your edition and operating system: